SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/02-Built-in-Classes.md

 [slide hideTitle]
 # BigInteger

-The `BigInteger` class helps dealing with very **big integer** calculations that are outside the limit of all available primitive data types.
+The `BigInteger` class is used for **big integer** calculations that are outside the limit of all available primitive data types.

 Its methods are **non-static**.